D. Elton Trueblood: Early life and education

-Elton Trueblood was born December 12, 1900 in Iowa, the fourth of five children, and was graduated from William Penn College in Iowa in 1922.
+Elton Trueblood was born December 12, 1900, in Iowa, the fourth of five children, and was graduated from William Penn College in Iowa in 1922.
 He did graduate study at Brown University, Hartford Seminary, and Harvard University before finishing his PhD at Johns Hopkins University in Philosophy.

 Career

 During his career, Trueblood held faculty and chaplain positions at Haverford College, Guilford College, Harvard University, Stanford University, and Earlham College.
-He then settled in the Quaker community of Richmond, Indiana intending to help spur the growth of Earlham College from a small regional religious school into a nationally recognized institution of higher learning.
-He was a founder of the Earlham School of Religion, a Quaker seminary in Richmond, and contributed to a renaissance of American Quaker thought and action spurred on partly by the common experiences of Quaker intellectuals as conscientious objectors during World War II (although Trueblood himself was not a pacifist).
+He then settled in the Quaker community of Richmond, Indiana, intending to help spur the growth of Earlham College from a small regional religious school into a nationally recognized institution of higher learning.
+He was a founder of the Earlham School of Religion, a Quaker seminary in Richmond, and contributed to a renaissance of American Quaker thought and action spurred on partly by the common experiences of Quaker intellectuals as conscientious objectors during World War II (Trueblood gained recognition and even approval of his "vocational pacifism" by the likes of Reinhold Niebuhr).
 He actively sought to mentor younger Quakers into his nineties.
 Trueblood also founded the Yokefellow movement and supported Stephen Ministries.
 His Yokefellow funders included some of his past students, such as planned community developer Charles Samuel Coble, whom Trueblood taught and also coached in track in the late 1920s at Guilford College.

+In the 1950s, he served as a senior advisor to President Dwight D. Eisenhower, who created a post for him as Chief of Religious Information of at the U.S. Information Agency (which included oversight of the Voice of America).
+Time magazine profiled him in this role on March 15, 1954.
+Trueblood was primarily hired because of his 1951 book, The Life We Prize, which laid out a systematic philosophy of America's civil religion.
+He heavily promoted the propaganda narrative abroad that the United States was a religious nation, highlighting the surge of religious fervor during the 1950s.
+For Trueblood, the American Way of Life (democracy, freedom, equality, etc.) were only made possible because all American citizens believed that human beings were made "in the Image of God."

+During the Nixon Administration he again served as an adviser to the President.
 He was a political conservative who supported Nixon's foreign policy, including the Vietnam War, and gave the invocation at the 1972 Republican National Convention.
 Nonetheless, he was known for maintaining an internationalist perspective, serving for many years as the permanent representative from the global Quaker community to the World Council of Churches, an organization he helped bring into being.
-In the 1950s, he served as a senior advisor to President Dwight D. Eisenhower, who created a post for him as Director of Religious Information at the U.S. Information Agency (formerly the Voice of America).
-Time magazine profiled him in this role on March 15, 1954.
-During the Nixon Administration he again served as an adviser to the President.